ahappypie/sol/rook/README.md

 * Apply manifests in order.
 You may need to wait briefly for the operator and storage cluster to come up.
 * Test the deployment by attempting to bind a small PersistentVolumeClaim.

+### Upgrading to v1.1
+* Best to follow the directions as per the [documentation](https://rook.io/docs/rook/v1.1/ceph-upgrade.html).
+* However, at some point I would like to rewrite the base manifests to deploy 1.1 (or whatever the latest is) by default.

 ## Looking for Help
 I'm sure there are additional customizations that could be baked in here by default.
 Feel free to suggest them!